Prescription Opioid Abuse: Who Is Responsible?

 Prescription opioids are powerful painkillers that can produce morphine-like effects.
-Typically, they are prescribed for short-term pain relief after surgeries and injuries, or certain health conditions like cancer.
-However, more and more medical professionals have been prescribing opioids to treat long-term pain, such as osteoarthritis or back-pain, despite the high risk they pose for addiction and overdose.
+Typically, they are prescribed for short-term pain relief after surgeries and injuries.
+Or for certain health conditions like cancer.
+However, more and more medical professionals have been prescribing opioids to treat long-term pain, such as osteoarthritis or back pain, despite their high risk for addiction and overdose.
+Both manufacturers of opioids and the doctors that prescribe them may be held liable for prescription opioid abuse.

-Opioid abuse is a growing epidemic within the United States and continues to claim the lives of thousands of Americans each year.
-According to data from the Centers for Disease Control and Prevention (CDC), researchers have estimated that an average of 130 people die from an opioid overdose every day.
+Opioid abuse is a growing epidemic within the United States.
+It continues to claim the lives of thousands of Americans each year.
+According to data from the Centers for Disease Control and Prevention (CDC), an average of 130 people die from an opioid overdose every day.
 This equates to over 47 thousand fatalities each year.

 Prescription opioids, such as hydrocodone, oxycodone, and codeine, are highly addictive.
 Anyone who takes these prescription medications is vulnerable to developing an addiction — even when they are taken as directed.
 In fact, “as many as one in four patients receiving long-term opioid therapy in a primary care setting struggles with opioid addiction,” states the CDC.
 The use of opioids can also have several side effects, including: